wasabeef/datadog-to-github-issues/README.md

    - **Name**: `DATADOG_APP_KEY`
    - **Value**: Your Datadog Application key from Step 1

-**🔒 Security**: Never commit these keys directly to your repository.
+**Security**: Never commit these keys directly to your repository.
 Always use GitHub Secrets.

 ### Step 3: Create Workflow File